-Kidney cancer is a type of cancer that starts in the kidneys.
-It is among the 10 most common cancers in both men and women.
+Kidney cancer is among the 10 most common cancers in both men and women.
 Men are at higher risk.
 Kidney cancer is uncommon in people younger than 45; it occurs most often in people 55 or older.

 While the rate of people being diagnosed with kidney cancer has been slowly rising since the 1970s, the death rate has been slowly declining since the 1990s.
 In recent years, the American Cancer Society has estimated there were approximately 64,000 new cases and about 14,000 deaths from kidney cancer annually in the United States.